 How to Find the Right Flannel Shirt Material

 “Start with the cotton,” says Rob Rosenblum, Chief Operating Officer at Dakota Grizzly.
-“The longer and cleaner the cotton size is the nicer quality of cotton you have.”
+“The longer and cleaner the cotton size, the nicer quality of cotton you have.”

-As for what materials you should avoid, Stephania Schwartz, a stylist at Stitch Fix recommends you steer clear of polyester.
-Polyester, she points out, “sours quickly with sweat, which is a no-no.” Part of the point of wearing a flannel shirt al the time is that your partner can borrow it or treat it like an avatar (dance with it, confide in it).
+As for what materials you should avoid, Stephania Schwartz, a stylist at the clothing subscription service Stitch Fix recommends you steer clear of polyester.
+Polyester, she points out, “sours quickly with sweat, which is a no-no.” Part of the point of wearing a flannel shirt all the time is that your partner or kids can borrow it or treat it like an avatar (dance with it, confide in it).
 That doesn’t work if the shirt stinks.

-The more cynical case for sizing up a bit has to do with the upside of pessimism and the downside of aging.
+The more cynical case for sizing up a bit has to do with the fact that, hey, you’re not getting any younger,

 “Flannels are a lot like jeans,” Rosenblum says.
 “Consumers expect them to get more comfortable over time.
 People never want to have to size up because of an uncomfortable fit.
 So make sure any flannel you try on isn’t too big or too small.”

-But how can you tell what shirt will stand the test of time.
-The best bet is to consider the things about yourself that are least likely to change.
-Think about the shoulders and sleeves then make sure that the shirt doesn’t hang lower than the middle of your front pocket (you are, in this scenario, wearing jeans).
-Does that focus guarantee success.
+But how can you tell what shirt will stand the test of time?
+Consider the things about yourself that are least likely to change.
+Think about the shoulders and sleeve and then make sure that the shirt doesn’t hang lower than the middle of your front pocket (you are, in this scenario, wearing jeans).
+Does that focus guarantee success?
 No. Understanding that success is never guaranteed is a big part of the flannel lifestyle.
 But it does give your 100 percent cotton buddy a fighting chance.

 “We turn down 99 percent of flannels due to their poor quality,” he laughs.
 “We are always searching for that one gem that we know people are going to love.
 Customers should have a similar mentality.
 Hold out for the one you are really excited about.”